CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

 A browser window will open with Microsoft Azure login page:
 ![Azure Login](../../../assets/images/deployment/step-by-step-install/30-login-to-azure.png)

-Choose the account you want to use, enter the approptiate MFA information, once you are connected you will get this confirmation message
+Choose the account you want to use, enter the appropriate MFA information.
+Once you are connected, you will get this confirmation message
 ![Loging successful](../../../assets/images/deployment/step-by-step-install/40-azure-login-successful.png)

 You can now read, create and access resources in your Azure tenant through Azure CLI.